xserv/xserv-ios/README.md

 ### Security Disclosure

-If you believe you have identified a security vulnerability with XServ, you should report it as soon as possible via email to security@mobile-italia.org.
+If you believe you have identified a security vulnerability with XServ, you should report it as soon as possible via email to xserv.dev@gmail.com.
 Please do not post it to a public issue tracker.

 ## License

-XServ is released under the MIT license.
+XServ is released under the GNU General Public License version 3.
 See LICENSE for details.